maxwangsongyuan/aws-cdk-project/README.md

 currently automatically deploying to 2 regions: us-west-2.
 You can uncomment the deploy.yaml to deploy to more prod stages/regions

-Must-Dos before running the project:
+Must-Dos before running the project (search for TODO in the code):

 1. Create a Lambda Layer from the ZIP file in S3, which includes the requests library .
 This is done manually by uploading the ZIP file to a S3 bucket  :  [requests_layer.zip](https://github.com/user-attachments/files/16576243/requests_layer.zip)